tw-mosip/inji-config/README.md

 - [mimoto-trusted-verifiers.json](mimoto-trusted-verifiers.json) - Configuration of All Trusted Credential Verifiers is mentioned here
   - The **response_uri** is used to receive vp_token for cross device flow support.

-When credential issuers are not hosting their wellknown, mimoto will host the fallback wellknown from config server

-- [mimoto-mock-identity-wellknown.json](mimoto-mock-identity-wellknown.json) - Fallback wellknown Configuration for Mock Identity usecase
-- [mimoto-mosipid-identity-wellknown.json](mimoto-mosipid-identity-wellknown.json) - Fallback wellknown Configuration for Mosipid Identity usecase
-- [mimoto-sunbird-insurance-wellknown.json](mimoto-sunbird-insurance-wellknown.json) - Fallback wellknown Configuration for Sunbird Insurance usecase

 ### DataShare

 - [data-share-default.properties](data-share-default.properties) - Default Configuration for Datashare is mentioned here